top of page

 Our Red Meat Industry Structure

 Distinct from government, industry structure is based on ownership of industry service agencies, with accountability of those agencies to the industry stakeholders they represent.
 The Commonwealth Government has empowered MLA (producing sector’s delivery company), LiveCorp (livestock exporting sector’s deliver company) and AMPC (processing sector’s delivery company) to receive statutory levies.
-This empowerment is formalised in various documents which set out agreements between the Peak Industry Councils, Industry Companies and the Federal Government.RMAC is intended to ensure this structure operates holistically and national organisations interact effectively on behalf of the industry.
+This empowerment is formalised in various documents which set out agreements between the Peak Industry Bodies, Industry Companies and the Federal Government.RMAC is intended to ensure this structure operates holistically and national organisations interact effectively on behalf of the industry.
 RMAC also provides the national interface between the red-meat industry and Government.
-Peak Industry Councils are given the responsibility of providing leadership, formulating policies and setting strategic imperatives for the sectors they represent, and giving policy advice to the Minister on sector-specific issues.
-The Peak Industry Councils also assess the performance of their respective sector companies (MLA, AMPC or LiveCorp) and are required to interact with the companies in goal-setting and on funding requirements.
+Peak Industry Bodies are given the responsibility of providing leadership, formulating policies and setting strategic imperatives for the sectors they represent, and giving policy advice to the Minister on sector-specific issues.
+The Peak Industry Bodies also assess the performance of their respective sector companies (MLA, AMPC or LiveCorp) and are required to interact with the companies in goal-setting and on funding requirements.

 rmac-pic-structure-graphic.png